cloudmesh-project/reu-2014/doc/source/ChefGuide.rst

   *	Clicking on the node will display further details
     *	Take a look at the "Details", "Attributes", and "Permissions" tabs

+Congratulations!
+You have installed Chef Enterprise in addition to other tools, created an organization, set up a node, and connected your node to the Chef Server!